International Hotel Management MSc - 2023/4

 - Postgraduate Diploma (120 credits)

 Programme Adjustments (if applicable)

 Module Selection for Year 1 (full-time) - FHEQ Level 7

 - Students must choose one of the two compulsory modules; Dissertation (MANM387) or Business Plan for Hospitality, Tourism and Events ( MANM514).

 - Students who choose to take Dissertation (MANM387-60 credits) have to take two optional modules (30 credits).

-- Students who choose to take Business Plan for Hospitality, Tourism and Events (MANM514-30 credits) will have to take four optional modules (60 credits) including Current Issues in Hotel Development and Management ( MANM513-15 credits) and Designing Digital Hospitality Services (MANM515-15 credits).
+- Students who choose to take Business Plan for Hospitality, Tourism and Events (MANM514-30 credits) will have to take four optional modules (60 credits) including Contemporary Issues In sustainablity ( MANM513-15 credits) and Designing Digital Services (MANM515-15 credits).

 - Students starting the programme in February will undertake Research Methods ( MANM386-15 credits) during semester 2 rather than semester 1.